studiohyperset/listifer-blacklist/README.md

 ## "Why blacklist any keywords at all?"

-The relevant portion of Listifer's [terms of use](https://listifer.com/terms) can be summed up as follows:
+The relevant portion of Listifer's [terms of use](https://listifer.com/terms) can be summed up as follows.

 We do not allow Listifer to be used in any way that: